SeriousGuy888/HatapediaSvelte/src/content/articles/HATA.md

 # History

-HATA, originally known as HATAwar, first opened on `2022-12-02`.
+The original HATA, originally known as HATAwar, posthumously known as HATA 1, first opened on `2022-12-02`.
+HATA 1 lasted around a year, slowly fizzling out in activity.

+HATA 2 started on `2023-12-27`, this time intended to be a simple survival multiplayer server from the start, without a world border.

 ```infobox-timeline
 title: History of HATA